|

 Al 2O 3.4SiO 2.H 2O

-Bentonite 325 - The most commonly used bentonite, and is considered a standard glaze and clay additive.
+Bentonite 325 - A sodium bentonite.
+The most commonly used bentonite, and is considered a standard glaze and clay additive.
 It can at times be coarser than 325 mesh, and may cause some specking if used in amounts over 1%.

 58-64% |